UniMath/agda-unimath/src/foundation/whiskering-identifications-concatenation.lagda.md

     is-equiv-left-whisker-concat
 ```

-### Right whiskering of identification is an equivalence
+### Right whiskering of identifications is an equivalence

 ```agda
 module _